Space Cat, Prince Among Thieves

 But why turn it off?

 Having it on means detached commits could disappear at any time.
-It's a lottery roll.
+It's a roll of the dice.

-Turning off automatic gc means that anything you once committed will remain restorable, forever.
-Turning it off means if a rebase goes badly, you can always safely get back to the previous state of a now orphaned commit.
-There's zero chance of it ever disappearing.
+Turning off automatic GC means that anything you once committed will remain restorable, forever.
+If a rebase goes badly, you can always safely get back to the previous state of a now-orphaned commit.
+There is zero chance of it ever disappearing.

 Example